genomearchitect/genomearchitect.github.io/_pages/main.md

 ### First instantaneous, collaborative genomic annotation editor available on the Web.

 Apollo is designed to support geographically dispersed researchers, and the work of a distributed community is coordinated through automatic synchronization: all edits in one client are instantly pushed to all other clients, allowing users to see annotation updates from collaborators in real-time during the editing process.
 There are no installation requirements for Annotators!

-Apollo is a plug-in for [JBrowse](http://jbrowse.org), adding User-created Annotations and DNA tracks to the familiar main window.
+---

-Try Apollo at our [Public Demo](demo), built with the genome of several organism including the honey bee (<i>Apis mellifera</i>).
+Try Apollo on our [Public Demo](demo), built with the genome of several organism including the honey bee (<i>Apis mellifera</i>).

 [Download the lastest Apollo release](https://github.com/GMOD/Apollo/releases/latest) off of Github to [get started](http://genomearchitect.readthedocs.io/en/stable/).

 ### Highlighted features

+* Apollo is a plug-in for the [JBrowse](http://jbrowse.org) Genome Viewer.
 * In addition to genes and pseudogenes, users can annotate ncRNAs (snRNA, snoRNA, tRNA, rRNA), miRNAs, repeat regions, and transposable elements; each annotation type has its own configuration of the 'Information Editor'.
 * History tracking with undo/redo functions is available.
 * Users are able to directly set an annotation to a specific state, choosing from the 'History' display.